-7.3.2.
-Land Use Trends
+7 3 2 Land Use Trends

 The DWR periodically has performed land use surveys of the South Central Coast, which includes the NMMA, in 1958, 1969, 1977, 1985, and 1996.
 A land use survey for only the NMMA was performed in 2007 based on 2007 aerial photography (see Section 3.1.8 Land Use).
-Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-4, and Figure 7-5).
+The most recent survey occurred in 2013 by performing aerial imagery analysis, reviewing observations made by NMMA TG engineer representatives, and assessing San Luis Obispo County pesticide purchase reports.
+Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-3, and Figure 7-4).
 Urban development has replaced native vegetation at an increasing rate, especially over the past 10 years.
-Agriculture land use has remained relatively constant (see Section 3.1.8 Land Use).
+Total agriculture acreage has remained relatively unchanged (see Section 3.1.8 Land Use).